BlakeMScurr/obsidian-notes/Study/ZKPs/Papers/Groth16.md

 Extending the lower bound to 2 elements would prove the optimality of the 3 element SNARG.
 <!--SR:2022-06-21,28,250-->

+???
+How do we know that the lower bound actually applies - is a LIP really the only information theoretic model that could yield pairing based SNARKs?

 Who posed the question answered by Groth16's second contribution?
 ?
 Nir Bitansky, Allesandro Chisea, Yuval Ishai, Rafail Ostrovsky, and Omer Paneth.